-- 7.1 A Member should develop, document and adhere to policies and procedures designed to monitor and manage the delivery of the Outsourced Accounting Service. - 7.2 A Member in Public Practice providing Outsourced Accounting Services needs to have appropriate quality control requirements in place in accordance with APES 320 Quality Control for Firms. - 7.3 A Member providing Outsourced Accounting Services should prepare working papers in accordance with this Guidance Note that appropriately document the work performed, including aspects of the Outsourced Accounting Service that have been provided in writing.
+7.1 A Member in Public Practice that is providing or utilising Outsourced Accounting Services should develop, document and adhere to policies and procedures designed to monitor and manage the delivery of the Outsourced Accounting Service.

+- 7.2 A Member in Public Practice providing Outsourced Accounting Services needs to have appropriate quality control requirements in place in accordance with APES 320 Quality Control for Firms. - 7.3 A Member in Public Practice providing Outsourced Accounting Services should prepare working papers in accordance with this Guidance Note that appropriately document the work performed, including aspects of the Outsourced Accounting Service that have been provided in writing.